reprap-io/reprap.io/README.md

 __Specification for 'reprap.io' file:__

-  *YAML file containing reprap.io generated GUID

-  *Used to determine how to display a repository on reprap.io
+  *YAML file containing information about what and how to display information about a 3D object on reprap.io

 ---